huguesb/ac2mqtt/README.md

 Check [config.sample.yml](./config.sample.yml) for a sample config.
 By default the gateway assumes to find a file called `config.yml` in the current working directory, but that can be overridden with `-config /path/to/config.yml` command line flag.

+The systemd service file looks for a configuration file in `/etc/ac2mqtt/config.yml`

 ### Installation

 ```